NTNU-IDI/idatt1003-mappe-2024-cecilievu/README.md

 ## How to run the project

-To run the project, open the MainApp (use IntelliJ to open) and run the file.
+To run the project, open the file 'Main' (use IntelliJ to open) and run the file.
 This should start the program in the terminal with instructions for different menu options.